 Program participants will explore many of these questions, among others.

-The schedule of readings and topics of discussion for the spring 2020 McLane Teammates Reading Program will be posted on this page as the information becomes available.
+The schedule of readings and topics of discussion for the spring 2020 McLane Teammates Reading Program can be found at the following link:

 Please contact the Free Market Institute with any questions by email at firstname.lastname@example.org or by phone at 806.742.7138.